 MBA 785: Human Resource Management

-Focus on the strategic use of human resources.
+Focuses on the strategic use of human resources.
 Major topics covered may include equal employment opportunity laws, job analysis, human resource planning, recruitment and selection, performance appraisal, training and development, compensation and benefits, and labor/management relations.

 Concentration courses may be used as an elective.